 The first ever 3D printed Gold-Headed cane was awarded to the physician who bequeathed his cane in 2018.
 It was extremely rewarding to see the final product mounted onto the plaque, and even more rewarding to hear that the Gold-Headed Cane society will be adopting the use of 3D printed canes for future cane donators.

 I spent a total of six months, on-and-off, on this project.
 By 3D printing and modeling, it enabled me to create fast iterations and oftentimes provide same-day turnarounds for any changes that needed to be made.
 This would not have been possible using traditional manufacturing or casting methods, and would be an extremely costly and even more time-intensive process considering the level of experimentation involved.
 It has definitely been a long journey but I am grateful for the opportunity to have been able to partake in such a project and to have been able to learn a lot more about 3D modeling workflows along the way!

 As we continue working with Archives & Special Collections, the Gold Headed Cane Society, and many other organizations that preserve history on UCSF’s campus, we are aiming to support the creation of tangible pieces of history that will no longer need to be kept behind a glass case, but instead brought into the hands of the UCSF community.

 Many thanks to Kelsi Evans, David Uhlich, and the Archives team for providing insight and reference materials and Linda Tsiu for supporting and facilitating communications with the jeweler.
 Also, a huge congratulations to Walker Keenan, the 2018 recipient for the Gold-Headed Cane.

 Have a project in mind?
-Visit the Makers Lab website to get started.
+Visit the Makers Lab webpage to get started.